Erosion Control

 Erosion Control and IRVM

 Some IRVM programs will be more involved in erosion control than others.
-Sediment control and long-term erosion control may be the responsibility of other departments or contracted out.
+Sediment control and long-term erosion control may be the responsibility of other county or city departments or a hired contractor.

 Soil Preparation